Freakwill/pyrimidine/paper/paper.md

 plt.show()
 ```

-Here, `mean_fitness` and `max_fitness` are pre-defined methods (wrapped by the `@property` decorator) to compute the average fitness value and the maximum fitness value of the population, respectively.

 ![The fitness evolution curve of the population.
 The library does not provide specific plotting commands.
 Instead, users can directly utilize the plotting commands from the `pandas` library.](plot-history.png)

 # Create your own classes and algorithms

 In the standard GA, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
 However, in self-adaptive GAs, these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.
-It is remarkably simple to implement self-adaptability by `pyrimidine`.

-We introduce a "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover, which is inherently equipped with genetic operations tailored for floating-point numbers.
+For such purpose, we introduce a "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover, which is inherently equipped with genetic operations tailored for floating-point numbers.

 ```python
 class AdaptiveIndividual(MixedIndividual):